 Did you book a civil ceremony at San Francisco City Hall and are looking forward to a simple wedding day?
 You've made a great choice - it is so much easier to plan a city hall wedding than it is to plan a big traditional wedding.
 Civil ceremonies are simpler, more affordable, and easier to plan.

 But you should still make a timeline!
 Don’t worry, it doesn’t have to be stressful.
-We’re here to inspire you to create a simple SF City Hall wedding timeline for your civil ceremony.
+I'm here to inspire you to create a simple SF City Hall wedding timeline for your civil ceremony.

 Start with the Basics